Philippe-Pefaur/Conway-s-Game-of-Life/README.md

 - C++ 20 or later.
 - g++ 8 or later.
 - GNU Make 3.81 or later.
-- UNIX compatible terminal/environment (eg. Git Bash, Msys2)
+- UNIX compatible terminal/environment (eg: Git Bash, Msys2)

 ## Compile and run:
 &emsp;To compile and run the file first make sure to use g++ version 8 or later and GNU Make version 3.81 or later and execute the following lines in bash:
 1. `make`
-2. `./build/bin/cgl`
+2. `./cgl`

 ***

 ## Description
-&emsp;This is an extremely basic version of the game composed by the bare minimum of its functional pieces.
-Therefore, the game runs directly on the terminal and is extremely slow at printing, thus the grid's dimensions are manually set to 10x20 Cells.
-Also, the program doesn't allow for user input to draw Cells, the starting Cells must be manually set to live in the source file src/cgl.cpp, where the template for a small spaceship is witten by default.
+&emsp;This version implements graphical rendering to the program creating a new window to display the cell map and its changes.
+The window also allows for processing of window events, so now the map can be manipulated using a graphical interface at any point while running.

+&emsp; Implemented cell drawing mechanic, allow the user to revive and kill cells in the map by using the cursor, also added special pattern styles for drawing lines and circles in the map.

 ## Repository State (ARCHIVED)
 &emsp;This project was made purely for study purposes and is